 As regards the length of pre-trial detention, the jurisprudence of the European Court of Human Rights (ECtHR) requires State authorities to exercise 'special diligence' throughout detention on remand.
 It is not sufficient for the State to have demonstrated that one of the risks set out above exists and cannot be reduced by any bail condition.
+The State must then act expeditiously from the day the accused is placed in custody until the outcome of the case.
+Factors relevant to assessing whether the State has acted expeditiously include the complexity of the case, the conduct of the accused, and the efficiency of the national authorities.
+A further and ongoing obligation arises "to review the continued detention of a person pending his trial with a view to ensuring his release when the circumstances do not justify the continued deprivation of liberty".

-106 This provision is restated in the Head 12 of the General Scheme of the Bail Bill, 2015 with certain additions, including an offence (h) an offence under the Criminal Justice (United Nations Convention against Torture) Act, 2000.
+This provision is restated in the Head 12 of the General Scheme of the Bail Bill, 2015 with certain additions, including an offence (h) an offence under the Criminal Justice (United Nations Convention against Torture) Act, 2000.

-107 Under section 94 of the Children Act, 2001 only court officers, parents or guardians of the child, other adult relations, persons directly involved in the case, bona fide members of the press and such "other persons (if any) as the Court may at its discretion permit to remain" may attend a case involving a child.
+&lt;sup>107 Under section 94 of the Children Act, 2001 only court officers, parents or guardians of the child, other adult relations, persons directly involved in the case, bona fide members of the press and such "other persons (if any) as the Court may at its discretion permit to remain" may attend a case involving a child.